-We are a global apparel company that designs, sources, markets and distributes products bearing the trademarks of our Tommy Bahama, Lilly Pulitzer and Southern Tide lifestyle brands and other owned and licensed brands as well as private label apparel products.
-During fiscal 2018, 93% of our net sales were from our owned lifestyle brands and 69% of our net sales were through our direct to consumer channels of distribution.
-In fiscal 2018, 96% of our consolidated net sales were to customers located in the United States.
+We are a global apparel company that designs, sources, markets and distributes products bearing the trademarks of our Tommy Bahama®, Lilly Pulitzer® and Southern Tide® lifestyle brands and other owned and licensed brands as well as private label apparel products.
+During fiscal 2019, 93% of our net sales were from our owned lifestyle brands and 70% of our net sales were through our direct to consumer channels of distribution.
+In fiscal 2019, 97% of our consolidated net sales were to customers located in the United States.

 Our business strategy is to develop and market compelling lifestyle brands and products that evoke a strong emotional response from our target consumers.
 We consider lifestyle brands to be those brands that have a clearly defined and targeted point of view inspired by an appealing lifestyle or attitude.
-Furthermore, we believe lifestyle brands that create an emotional connection, like Tommy Bahama, Lilly Pulitzer and Southern Tide, can command greater loyalty and higher price points at retail and create licensing opportunities, which may drive higher earnings.
+Furthermore, we believe lifestyle brands that create an emotional connection, like Tommy Bahama, Lilly Pulitzer and Southern Tide, can command greater loyalty and higher price points at retail and create licensing opportunities.
 We believe the attraction of a lifestyle brand depends on creating compelling product, effectively communicating the respective lifestyle brand message and distributing products to consumers where and when they want them.